mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 - Haven't handled all your base cases.
 - Didn't change the state upon traversing.

 ### Should I return values at the end of my recursive functions?
+Or should they be void functions?
 With most programming problems, you can solve it by either way.
-At the moment I don't have tips for when one becomes the better choice. 🙃
+At the moment I don't have tips for when one becomes the better choice.
+But I'm sure there are moments when one is preferred over the other.

 ### I can draw the tree and traverse it on paper.
 I can't do the code though.
 Any tips?
 As humans we normally draw our trees layer by layer (BFS).
 However in code, we usually go deep first, then reach a leaf.
 Climb back then and try the next unvisited node.
 In code we typically do DFS not BFS.